cycheung5/StockScraper/README.md

 # StockScraper
 # Run Instructions
 > scrapy crawl stocks
-Enter the url of the company to scrape
+Enter the symbol of the company you want to scrape

 Results will be shown in 'output.txt'